harvester/docs/docs/vm/create-windows-vm.md

 1. Select the VM you just created, and click `Start` to boot up the VM.(If you checked `Start virtual machine on creation` the VM will start automatically once it's created)

-2. Boot into the installer, and follow the instruction given by the installer.
+2. Boot into the installer, and follow the instructions given by the installer.

 3. (Optional) If you are using `virtio` based volumes, you will need to load the specific driver to allow the installer to detect them.
 If you're using VM template `windows-iso-image-base-template`, the instruction is as follows:
     1. Click on `Load driver`, and then click `Browse` on the dialog box, and find a CD-ROM drive with a `VMDP-WIN` prefix.
 Next, find the driver directory according to the Windows version you're installing; for example, Windows Server 2012r2 should expand `win8.1-2012r2` and choose the `pvvx` directory inside.